 1 quart of water

-Add peanut butter and water and bring to a boil.
+Combine peanut butter and water and bring to a boil.
 Cook for 20 minutes on medium heat.
 Add oil, Moringa leaf powder and chopped onion.
-Cover and simmer for 20 minutes. (or you can wait to add Moringa powder until the last few minutes of cooking) Add salt and pepper and red pepper to taste.
-Serve over rice or couscous and with vegetables.
+Cover and simmer for 20 minutes (or you can wait to add Moringa powder until the last few minutes of cooking).
+Add salt, pepper and red pepper flakes to taste.
+Serve over rice or couscous with vegetables.

-Use this as a tasty side dish with any compatible entrée.
+A tasty side dish with any compatible entrée

-1 cup of beans, mongo beans are used in the Philippines but you may substitute, baby limas, red beans or pintos.
+1 cup beans (Mongo beans are used in the Philippines but you may substitute, baby limas, red beans or pintos)

 2-3 cups of water 2 cloves of garlic, crushed